aregsar/aregsarblog/blog/2019/installing-composer-php-package-manager/index.md

 ## Running composer from Docker container

-Sometimes as an alternative to installing composer we can just execute some composer commands by using a docker container.
+Sometimes as an alternative to installing composer we can just execute some composer commands by using the official Composer docker container.

-We can run composer interactively in docker in a bash shell:
+We can run composer interactively from within the docker container using a bash shell:

 `docker run -ti --rm composer bash`

-Or we can run it for one shot command execution and exit:
+Or we can run it as a one shot command execution:

 `docker run --rm composer <composer command>`

-where `<command>` is any composer command that you can run using a locally installed composer CLI.
+Where `<command>` is any composer command that you can run using a locally installed composer CLI.

+With one shot execution the container exits right after executing the command.

-> Note: For executing composer scripts you may need to extend the composer docker container by installing additional PHP extensions by creating your own docker file.
+> Note: For executing composer scripts you may need to install additional PHP extensions in the container using your own docker file that extends the official Composer Docker image.

 ## Conclusion

-In this post I detailed the steps required to install Composer the PHP package manager.
+In this post I detailed the steps required to install the Composer PHP package manager.

 Thanks for reading.